Snowflake-Labs/sfguide-marketplace-accelerator2.0/README.md

 *Requires AccountAdmin Role*  <br />
 Contains an example call to stored procedures that prepares your snowflake account.

-### 2-SetupListing.sql
+### 2a-CreateListingToplogy.sql
 *Requires MPAdmin Role*  <br />
 Contains example call to stored procedures that create containers to store base data and enable adding sample data; for a given data product (listing)

-### 2a-SetupListingContd-Standard-Custom.sql
+### 2b-LoadBaseData.sql
 *Requires MPAdmin Role*  <br />
-Contains example call to stored procedure that add procured data to container (shares) delivered to paying consumers of a given data product.  <br />
-**Applies only to data products of Standard and Tailored category*
+Includes video walk through to load data using excel and from cloud storage alonghwith code examples <br />

-### 3-FulfillListing-Unique.sql
+### 2c-PrepareSamples.sql
 *Requires MPAdmin Role*  <br />
+Contains example call to stored procedures that prepares sample data and guidance to create public listing of your data product with self-server samples on marketplace <br />

+### *NOTE: Once above steps are complete - You are ready to capture leads coming from marketplace.
+Follow "3-Fulfill-xxx" module to train your sales-ops or complete fulfillment for your paying consumers. <br />
+Choose the appropriate "3-Fulfill-xxx" module based on your product category i.e. Standard, Tailored, Unique *

+### 3-Fulfill-StandardProduct
+*Requires MPAdmin Role*  <br />
+Contains example call to stored procedure that prepares commercial objects (consumer facing), and delivers them to paying consumers  <br />
+**Applies only to data products of Standard category*

+### *OR*

+### 3-Fulfill-TailoredProduct
+*Requires MPAdmin Role*  <br />
-Contains example call to stored procedure that add procured data to container (shares) delivered to a specific paying consumer of a given data product. <br />
+Contains example call to stored procedure that prepares commercial objects (consumer facing), entitles slice of data (values to pre-defined filters) and delivers them to paying consumers <br />
+**Applies only to data products of Tailored category*

+### *OR*

+### 3-Fulfill-UniqueProduct
+*Requires MPAdmin Role*  <br />
+Contains example call to stored procedure that prepares commercial objects (consumer facing) curated for a specific paying consumer, and delivers curated objects to them <br />
 **Applies only to data products of Unique category*

-### [Optional] 4-Optional-SpecialCaseHandling.sql
-*Requires AccountAdmin and MPAdmin Role*  <br />
-Script is leveraged when container (database) to store base data, for a given data product, is already in its own database.
-In such case, the existing database can also be used to setup listing.
-The .sql file contains example calls for such setup
+## Deployment Best Practices
+Below are best practices to deploy your data products on marketplace.
+Toolkit enforces certain best practices, if you decide to use it, and other have to be enforced manually.
+It is very important to review the best practices and implement them to ensure scale and best experience for customers.

 ### Enforced Best Practices by Toolkit
 1. Materialize objects for sample listings to marginalize replication cost for lead generation.
 Leverage create-table-as in conjunction with sampling clause